 The four years of teaching must be completed within eight years after you complete or otherwise cease to be enrolled in the program for which you received a TEACH Grant.
 This teaching requirement is known as your TEACH Grant service obligation.

-Requirements for an award at Wayne State College for the 2016-17 academic year:
+Requirements for the TEACH Grant at Wayne State College for the 2024-25 academic year:

 Undergraduates (must be enrolled in an eligible program as defined by the institution):

-Graduates endorsement (must have declared one of the above eligible programs as well):
+Graduates (must have declared one of the above eligible programs as well):